WillLillis/COMPSCI-561-CTF/README.md

 - The user runs ``strings flag`` and discovers two hints left in the program binary.
 These hints are:

-	- "HINT1: The encryption algorithm works by performing a bitwise XOR," "character by character, with the key buffer.
+	- "HINT1: The encryption algorithm works by performing a bitwise XOR, character by character, with the key buffer.
 The result of this is then encoded using base64 encoding."

 	- "HINT2: Value of 0 passed for argument 'key'.
 Using default key value MD5(7) to construct key buffer";